sfc-aqua/network-architecture-specifications/draft-aqua-network-architecture.md

 internetworking-ready.

-The common use case for this network is the creation of Bell pairs, bipartite states with one qubit at one EndNode and one qubit and another EndNode.
+The common use case for this network is the creation of Bell pairs, bipartite states with one qubit at one EndQNode and one qubit and another EndQNode.
 The architecture, but not necessarily the initial instances of all underlying protocols, supports multi-partite states shared among more than two nodes.